The Psychology Of Going Viral: 12 Proven Ways to Get People Talking (About You)

 Definition: Kept from the knowledge of any but the initiated or privileged.

-The thing is, it doesn’t really have to be an absolutely ground-breaking secret or totally unheard of.
+This doesn’t really have to be an absolutely ground-breaking secret or totally unheard of.

 As an example, take this very post you are reading.